-Mutton Island has no permanent residents, though being the base of a sewage treatment plant, it hosts plant workers on a daily basis.
+Mutton Island has no permanent residents, though being the base of a sewage treatment plant, it hosts plant workers daily.
 There is a path that follows along the perimeter of the plant, with sweeping views out to sea.

-This beauty makes the causeway and the island a popular spot for marriage proposals, so if there are any ladies traveling with a partner in tow, cross your fingers!
+This beauty makes the causeway and the island a popular spot for marriage proposals, so if any ladies are traveling with a partner in tow, cross your fingers!

 The bay is also well-known for the Galway Hooker, an all-red traditional sailing craft from the years leading up to the Great Famine.

 Visit the Aran Islands